EternityForest/pavillion/README.md

 ## Client-Server model

 Pavillion uses a traditional client-server model, except that clients and servers may share a port.
-Only a client can initiate a request, and only a server may respond to or act on a request.
+With a few exceptions, only a client can initiate a request, and only a server may respond to or act on a request.
 This includes reliable and unreliable multicasting modes.

 Every client has a 16-byte client ID which may be freely and arbitrarily chosen as a username might be.
 Clients using security also have a 32 byte Preshared Key.
 This has to be a full-strength random key, because the protocol exposes it to offline attacks.

 This should not be an issue in the intended use cases.

+Messages from a client to a server may be multicast.
+As long as the servers listen on the same port, they will all recieve it, even with security enabled(If they all have the same keypair or PSK).
+Conceptually pavillion treats the servers as part of one distributed system.

+Messages from a server back to a client are normally unicast.

 ## Ports